What is a typical electricity bill in Ireland?

 Electricity pricing in Ireland is made up of a Unit Rate and Standing Charges.

 - The Standing Charges are a fixed amount, which means you can’t influence how much you pay.
-This is a cost of having electricity supplied to your home, farm or business.
-They are generally made up of costs of generating, distributing and supplying electricity.
+This is the cost of having electricity supplied to your home, farm, or business.
+They are generally made up of costs of generating, distributing, and supplying electricity.

 - The unit rate is a variable element which means it goes up or down depending on how much electricity that you use.
 If you use less than you pay less, if you use more than you pay more.